What Is It?

 Family Spirit Home Visiting Program

 We are very excited to introduce this Family Spirit home visiting program within our community.
-Our team members are Kim Clemetson (Program Director), Michaela Sisneros and Janice Roman as MCH nurses.
+Our team members are Kim Clemetson (Program Director), Michaela Sisneros, and Char Jensen as MCH nurses.
 Our Home Educators include Elsie Charging Crow, Samantha Wells, and Winona Whiteman.

 Contact us for more information or to enroll.